 7. Try a retinol

-Dermatologists believe that retinol, also known as vitamin A, is an essential ingredient for counteracting the decline in skin cell turnover through the years.
-“It increases cellular turnover and therefore exfoliates dead skin cells, decreases acne production and decreases fine lines and wrinkles, and is truly the gold standard of antiaging,” says Nussbaum.
+Dermatologists believe that retinol, also known as vitamin A, is an essential ingredient for counteracting the decline in skin cell turnover through the years [source], especially when it comes to the effects of photoaging (from the sun) [source].
+“It increases cellular turnover, which exfoliates dead skin cells, decreases acne production, and decreases fine lines and wrinkles, and is truly the gold standard of antiaging,” says Nussbaum.

-She warns, however, that less is more when it comes to retinol.
-She suggests starting out slow, using it three times a week and increasing to nightly if your skin tolerates.
-“Only use a pea-sized amount for the entire face, moisturize immediately and, if your skin gets red or dry, you are using too much.”
+She warns that less is more when it comes to retinol and suggests starting out slow, using it three times a week and increasing to nightly if your skin can handle it.
+“Use only a pea-sized amount for the entire face, moisturize immediately, and if your skin gets red or dry, you are using it too often.”

 8. Live a healthy lifestyle

-Your skin is the largest organ and your body and, like other organs, works at its peak when you eat healthy, exercise, sleep well and are less stressed.
-To have beautiful skin, you should avoid smoking, which is second to sun exposure in causing wrinkles and dry skin.
+Your skin is the largest organ in your body, and like other organs, it works at its peak when you eat healthy, exercise, sleep well, and are less stressed [source].
+To have beautiful skin, you should avoid smoking [source], which is second to sun exposure for causing wrinkles and dry skin.

-Try things like long soaks in the tub and essential oils to manage your stress.
+Try things like long bath soaks in the tub and diffusing essential oils to manage your stress.
 “When you’re stressed out, your adrenal glands produce too much cortisol, a stress hormone,” says Dr. McKitty.
-“Cortisol causes your sebaceous glands to produce extra oil, making your skin oily as well as contributes to premature aging.”
+“Cortisol causes your sebaceous glands to produce extra oil, leading to inflammation that contributes to premature aging [source].”

 9. Get regular facials

-West Hollywood-based celebrity esthetician, Joshua Ross of SkinLab, recommends regular facials for all of his clients, especially HydraFacials because they are less abrasive and clean out pores without the risk of scarring and pigmentation.
-“Start facials and get on a treatment protocol 3-6 months in advance,” he says.
+West Hollywood-based celebrity esthetician, Joshua Ross of SkinLab, recommends regular facials for all of his clients, especially HydraFacials because they are less abrasive and clean out pores without the risk of scarring and hyperpigmentation.
+If you can't afford to visit the salon, it's easy to give your skin some extra pampering with an at-home facial.